boppyt/nixpkgs-opt/README.md

 # nixpkgs-opt
 This is a optional nixpkgs package input by boppyt, based on fortuneteller2k's nixpkgs-f2k.

-## Disclaimer: this is totally based on my needs.
-Feel free to file a PR though!
+## This repository is superseded by chaotic-nixpkgs.

 # Usage